 - It helps to keep your garage and cars clean.
-Most people don’t realize that a good majority of the dust that is deposited on your cars, workbenches, laundry machines, and storage items comes from the concrete itself.
-Bare concrete can be a dust factory.
-It slowly breaks down into microscopic dust particles every time you walk on it, drive on it, or even sweep it.
-This dust easily becomes airborne the moment air movement is presented such as your garage door opening, walking, or pulling a car in or out.
+A good majority of the dust that is deposited on your cars, workbenches, laundry machines, and storage items can come from the concrete itself.
+In fact, some bare concrete can be a dust factory.
+The surface slowly breaks down into microscopic dust particles every time you sweep, walk, or drive on it.
+This dust easily becomes airborne the moment air movement is created such as your garage door opening, walking, or pulling a car in or out.
 This dust then settles on everything in your garage.
-This is all prevented with a simple coating of paint on the surface of your garage floor.
+This dust can be prevented with a simple coating of paint on the surface of your garage floor.

 - It’s easy to keep clean.
 All it takes is a simple dust mop to run over the entire floor – that’s it!
 Since the concrete has been rendered dustless with the coating of paint, you will accumulate much less dirt on the surface and the smooth finish easily cleans up.

-- Moderate to good floor protection.
-Depending on which type of paint you choose, your concrete will now be resistant to oil stains, chemicals, water, mold, and mildew.
+- Adds moderate floor protection.
+Depending on which type of paint you choose, your concrete will now be more resistant to oil stains, chemicals, water, mold, and mildew than bare concrete.
 Oil can we wiped right up without the fear of it staining the floor.
 Tougher spills can be cleaned up with a sponge and a little detergent or cleaning agent.
 You should never have that spot riddled garage floor again.

 - It is light reflective.
 One of the first things that people notice is that the garage seems to be brighter.
 Bare concrete tends to absorb light while a painted surface does a better job of reflecting it.
 As a result, the reflective light tends to brighten the garage.

 - It’s cheap to do.
-Concrete floor paint is inexpensive and the two-part epoxy paints for a two-car garage can be purchased for less than $70.
-If you are on a budget then this is the coating for you.
-It costs more to fill your car up a couple of times than it does for the materials to paint your garage floor.
+Concrete floor paint is inexpensive.
+A typical gallon of latex acrylic concrete paint is just over $30.
+Two gallons is plenty to paint most 2-car garage floors.
+It can cost more to fill your car up a few times than it does for the materials to paint your garage floor.

 - It looks good!
 There is no denying that a painted floor completely changes the look of a garage.
 More and more people utilize this space as an added room to the home.
 Make it something you can be proud of when you see it every day instead of shuddering over the looks of it.